 Have you heard of ABC’s new series “The Kids are Alright”?
 It’s a comedy that follows a traditional Irish-Catholic family in the 1970’s and I’m absolutely in love with this show.
 As someone who grew up in the 70s, walking through this set was literally like walking through my childhood.

-A few weeks ago while I was in LA, I had the opportunity to tour the set and meet show actors Caleb Foote (“Eddie Cleary”) and Michael Cudlitz (“Mike Cleary”).
+A few weeks ago while I was in LA, I had the opportunity to tour the Kids are Alright set and meet The Kids Are Alright Cast members Caleb Foote (“Eddie Cleary”) and Michael Cudlitz (“Mike Cleary”).
 We also had the chance to meet production designer Michael Whetstone, set decorator Claudette Didul, costume designer Susan Michalek, line producer Kris Eber and the show’s creator, showrunner and executive producer Tim Doyle.

 It was such a fun experience and not only were they all so fun to chat with, it was really neat to get a peek at a behind the scenes look at show this show comes together!